dbmedeiros/dbmedeiros.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Assistant Professor of Political Science
+role: Assistant Professor in the Department of Political Science

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Federal University of Minas Gerais (UFMG)
+  - name: Federal University of Minas Gerais
     url: https://www.fafich.ufmg.br/

 # Short bio (displayed in user profile at end of posts)